-If you are unable to offer homeworking then it would be worth considering allowing employees to go onto the Retention Scheme – although this has now closed to new applicants - take time off as holiday or unpaid leave.
+If you are unable to offer homeworking then it would be worth considering staff taking time off as holiday or unpaid leave.

 In normal circumstances you would be able to take disciplinary action when an employee refuses to attend work.
 As these are unprecedented circumstances we would consider exercising caution and seeking specific advice before considering disciplinary action in these circumstances.

 In this guidance 'Actions for early years and childcare providers during the coronavirus outbreak' covers advice for staff who are classed as clinically extremely vulnerable (CEV).
 Shielding has been paused but staff in settings who are CEV are advised to continue to work from home where possible, but if they cannot work from home they should attend their workplace.

 Read further guidance for the clinically extremely vulnerable.

 The childcare and play frequently asked-questions includes the following: